 Michael Hatley, Vice President of Creatives Services

-Michael came to Family Legacy following a 33-year career in journalism, brand advertising and marketing.
-He began his career as a writer and editor for the Brotherhood Commission of the Southern Baptist Convention and advertising manager at Word Records, followed by 28 years at The Richards Group, a $1-billion-plus Dallas advertising agency where he held production and business management roles on national brands, including Chick-fil-A, Home Depot, Dodge RAM and Fruit of The Loom.
+Michael came to Family Legacy in 2014 following a 34-year career in journalism, brand advertising and marketing.
+He began his career as a writer and editor for the Brotherhood Commission of the Southern Baptist Convention and advertising manager at Word Records, followed by 29 years at The Richards Group, a $1-billion-plus Dallas advertising agency where he held production and business management roles on national brands, including Chick-fil-A, Home Depot, Dodge RAM and Fruit of The Loom.

 Michael is the son and grandson of Baptist ministers and former missionaries in Colombia and Brazil.
-He and his wife Susie have served for 16 years on the Richardson, TX Area Committee for Young Life and he is the communications chair on the board of directors of The Texas Music Project and chairs the Executive Steering Committee for the Richardson Wildflower Music Festival.
+He and his wife Susie have served for 17 years on the Richardson, TX Area Committee for Young Life and he is the chairman of the board of directors of The Texas Music Project, a non-profit supporting music education programs in Texas since 2003 and past chair of the Executive Steering Committee for the Richardson Wildflower Music Festival.

 Michael has a B.A. in journalism and minor in advertising public relations from Texas State University.

-I married my college sweetheart in 1980 and we are blessed to have two daughters, Katy and Annie, married to Scott and Jeff, and a son, Reed, who is a student at Baylor University.
+I married my college sweetheart in 1980 and we are blessed to have two married daughters, three grandchildren and a son who is a senior at Baylor University.